D6-80758-ChetanKushwaha/Titanic-Data-Analysis/README.md

 Project 01
 created by Chetan Kushwaha

-Clone the repository into your local directory of your pc and run Titanic analysis.ipynb
+Clone the repository into your local directory and run Titanic analysis.ipynb